 - Get inspired by the research and activities of other students.

-- Connect to teachers and students from other countries within the School Collaboration group.
+- Connect to teachers and students from other countries - find a partner school through the discussion forum

 Activities for students

-- Activity 4: My Green Up Data + Data Upload Guide + carbon activity: The Case of Missing Carbon
+- Activity 3: My Green Down Data + Data Upload Guide

-Apart from new knowledge about phenology, your students will also learn to communicate with international students.
-This skill is essential when living in the 21st century.
+Apart from new knowledge about phenology, students learn to communicate with international students.
+Skill essential when living in the 21st century.

 - regularly exchange data and pictures by e-mail

-- plan a virtual meeting and discuss your experience and results
+- plan a call and discuss your experience and results